-Q: What are the advantages and disadvantages of a roof recovery?
+Q: What are the advantages and disadvantages of a roof recover?

 A: Roof recoveries are significantly more affordable than a roof replacement.
 It requires fewer materials, and therefore, less labor from roofing contractors.
-Many roof recoveries can also be done without a business needing to close.
-Most roof recoveries greatly extend the commercial roof’s life as a whole.
+Most roof recoveries can extend the commercial roof’s life as a whole.
 Still, a roof recovery is not a replacement.
 Recovery may not allow building owners to make significant changes or improvements to their buildings.